Tweagan11/startup/README.md

 Yet another change for a dreary world :(

-But Spring brings such a brilliant shine to my perspective
+But Spring brings such a disastrous tone to my perspective